tylerkummer/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+  This week we used middleware as wll as the require function to import routes for our server to execute.

 - [ ] Describe Middleware?

+  Middleware functions have access to both our request and response objects and the next function for our application.
+The next function in the Express router, when invoked, will execute the middleware meaning that the code succeeded.

 - [ ] Describe a Resource?

+  The information that we are using for our API, so in this project we used routers and actions.

 - [ ] What can the API return to help clients know if a request was successful?

+  The API can return status codes to show the client if the request is successful, like status codes 200 and 201.

 - [ ] How can we partition our application into sub-applications?

+  We can use multiple routes in our application to break down our application to sub-applications and make it easier to organize.

 ## Minimum Viable Product